web-warrior/ResponsivePrototype-WeightLossCenterExample/README.md

 The design was submitted to me as a static .jpg file that required me to slice and dice the images as needed for the layout.

-This prototype example was built in 6 hours as a code challenge to demonstrate ability to build a responsive layout with pure HTML and CSS.
+This prototype example was built in 8 hours as a code challenge to demonstrate ability to build a responsive layout with pure HTML and CSS.

 I used a stripped down version of Susy grid to rapidly implement a grid to speed up the responsive development.

 I referenced font awesome for the mobile menu icon and Adobe Typekit to closely resemble the fonts selected in the mockup.

-I completed as much of the layout as possible with as many responsive transitions as possible and used my own best judgment for hover transitions.
+I completed the layout with responsive transitions and used my own best judgment for hover transitions.

 I had to come up with the 2nd, and 3rd text copy for the slider transitions in the header to demonstrate a sense of audience engagement and appropriate wording choices for site topics that would be relevant.